wdevore/Verilog-Projects/A09/README.md

 What this does is to defer the elaboration step to the hierarchy pass.
 Since nothing has been elaborated into RTLIL, hierarchy is currently unable to auto-detect the top-level (as it can't currently examine the AST) and so you have to set it manually.

 # Test curcuit
+## Using a R2R network
 74LS02 using a resister divider network

 https://electronics.stackexchange.com/questions/231616/can-i-use-a-voltage-divider-for-shifing-logic-levels

 Picking R1 = 10kOhm and R2 = 20kOhm

+## Using a TTGO microcontroller
+See TTGO-Espressif-Projects/Verilog-Projects/A09 : https://github.com/wdevore/TTGO-Espressif-Projects/tree/main/a09_control